Forex Leverage for Beginner Traders - Calculate Forex Leverage Examples Explained

 - 0.2 lots(20:1)

-NB: This is the Leverage used not the Maximum leverage, If a online broker gives you 100:1 leverage, but you only trade 0.1 lot the used leverage you're using is 10:1, But if you trade 1 contract then the you will use is 100:1 leverage which is equivalent to Maximum leverage (100:1).
+NB: This is the Forex Leverage used not the Maximum forex leverage, If a Forex broker gives you 100:1 forex leverage, but you only trade 0.1 lot the used forex leverage you are using is 10:1, But if you trade 1 contract then the you will use is 100:1 forex leverage which is equal to Maximum leverage (100:1).

 So the example referred in this below is talking of the leverage used based on the volume of the trade that you have opened.